Notronix/JEtsy/README.md

     String loginUrl = temporaryCreds.getLoginUrl();

 5. Visit Etsy via the login URL obtained in step 4 above.
-Etsy will require you to login to an existing Etsy account.
+Etsy will require you to log in to an existing Etsy account.
 After a successful login, Etsy will ask you to grant your application (client) access to your account.
 If you specified an OOB callback then record the verifier code presented to you.
 If you specified your own callback URL, then Etsy will redirect to your URL and provide the verifier code as a query parameter.